Welcome to Booroomooka Angus

 About Booroomooka Follow us on Twitter

-Booroomooka is one of the largest, most innovative and established Angus Studs in Australia.
+Booroomooka is one of the largest, most innovative, and established Angus Studs in Australia.
 The stud was founded by Gordon Munro from Keera, Bingara, NSW in 1926.
 The Keera Property has been owned and managed by five generations of the family since 1858.
-Integrity and commitment are key principles to the business.
+Integrity, commitment, reliability, and innovation are the key values to our business.

-Today the leading seedstock and commercial business own and manage 4,500 head of cattle consisting of a self replacing herd.
-The seedstock business currently produces 950 herd book registered calves per year.
+Today the leading seedstock and commercial business own and manage 4,500 head of cattle consisting of a self-replacing herd.
+The seedstock business currently produces over 1,000 herd book registered calves per year.

-The family owned business has four properties – totaling 23,000 acres.
-The main breeding properties are “Keera” and “Gouron”, where the replacement heifers are grown out.
-“Glen Park” is used to grow out the young bulls and steers.
-“Glenroy” has a high quality self replacing angus commercial cow herd, producing mostly feeder steers to analyze the performance of Booroomooka bloodlines.
+The family-owned business has properties covering 11,000 hectares.
+The main breeding property ‘Keera’ is where the replacement heifers are grown out.
+‘Glen Park’ is used to grow out the young bulls and steers and ‘Glenroy’ has a high-quality self-replacing Angus commercial cow herd, producing mostly feeder steers to analyse the performance of Booroomooka bloodlines.

 Did You Know